Dynamic Optimal Transport with Optimal Preferential Paths: Optimization over the preferential path

 \section{Optimization over the preferential path}

 Here, we consider the dynamic problem where we allow for an optimal placement of the preferential path $\gamma$ according to initial and final distributions.
+For technical reasons, we will consider curves defined in the interval $[0,L]$ for $L>0$, instead of $[0,1]$.
 We assume initial and final data to be given by the probability measures $\eta_0, \eta_1 \in \mathcal{P}(\Omega)$, making them independent of the choice of $\Gamma$.
-By defining $\mu_0 := \eta_0 |_\Gamma$, $\rho_0 := \eta_0 - \bar \mu_0$ and the pair $(\mu_1, \rho_1)$ in the same way, we obtain an admissible pair of initial and final data as in the case of a fixed preferential path.
-Note that the variation of $\gamma$ is modifying the space of admissible distributions and vector fields in $\rm CE (\Gamma)$.
+By defining $\mu_0 := \eta_0 |_\Gamma$, $\rho_0 := \eta_0 - \bar \mu_0$ for any specific choice of $\Gamma\subset\Omega$ and the pair $(\mu_1, \rho_1)$ in the same way, we obtain an admissible pair of initial and final data as in the case of a fixed preferential path.
+Note that choosing different $\gamma$ modifies the space of admissible distributions and vector fields in $\rm CE (\Gamma)$.

-Under the same assumptions of the previous Section we consider the following variational problem.
+Under the same assumptions of the previous section we consider the following variational problem. \begin{definition}[Dynamic problem for varying preferential path] Given a functional $R:C^{1}([0,L];\Omega) \to \R$ we consider the minimization problem